COVID: A huge tragedy is unfolding in Afghanistan | DW | 16.06.2021

 "I contracted the coronavirus, but the hospital staff told me they do not have enough beds," Abdullah, a resident of Herat province, told DW.

-According to Afghanistan's Ministry of Public Health, over 3,800 people have died of COVID-19 as of June 16, but experts say the actual number is much higher in the country due to a low testing rate.
+According to Afghanistan's Public Health Ministry, more than 3,800 people have died of COVID-19 as of June 16, but experts say the actual number is much higher because of the low testing rate.
 Also, many COVID deaths are not being registered as virus-related fatalities.

-The Afghan government has closed schools, universities, wedding halls and beauty salons to contain the virus.
+The government has closed schools, universities, wedding halls and beauty salons to slow the spread.
 But these measures have not proven effective so far, as other places where the virus can spread rapidly — markets, shops — remain open to the public.
 Most people are not wearing masks and following health protocols because the government has not made it mandatory.

 Even though a huge health crisis is unfolding in Afghanistan, there hasn't been much coverage of it in the international media.

-Afghans, however, continue to share pictures and videos of COVID patients on social media, which illustrate a dire situation.
+Afghans, however, continue to share pictures and videos of COVID-19 patients on social media, which illustrate a dire situation.

 "People cannot keep distance from COVID patients.
-They need to take care of them, and because they are not health professionals, they end up getting the virus too," Hakimi added.
+They need to take care of them, and because they are not health professionals, they end up getting the virus, too," Hakimi said.

 Despite assurances of financial support from the international community, there are not enough testing kits and medical equipment to treat everyone in Afghanistan.